-Students applying for these scholarships must complete a FAFSA.
+Students applying for these scholarships must complete a FAFSA and have a Financial Aid Data Form (FADF) on file.
 These scholarships are established by public sources and private donors.
 Support is based on the availability of funds.

 Office of Navajo Nation Scholarship and Financial Assistance (ONNSFA)